What is an HDL test?

 - have high blood pressure

-Your doctor may also order the test to monitor the effectiveness of treatments or your lifestyle choices, such as diet and exercise.
+Your doctor may also order the test to monitor the effectiveness of treatments or to see if lifestyle changes such as diet, exercise, or smoking cessation are successful at lowering your cholesterol levels.

 - excessive bleeding